TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: DIFFUSE-CHARGE

 DIFFUSE-CHARGE [real]
-   Used during potential function smoothing procedures to specify the effective diffusion coefficient to be applied to the smoothed form of the Coulomb's Law charge-charge potential function.
+   Used during potential function smoothing procedures to specify the effective diffusion coefficient applied to the smoothed form of the Coulomb's Law charge-charge potential function.
 In the absence of the DIFFUSE-CHARGE keyword, a default value of 3.5 is used.

 .. index:: DIFFUSE-TORSION

 DIFFUSE-TORSION [real]
-   Used during potential function smoothing procedures to specify the effective diffusion coefficient to be applied to the smoothed form of the torsion angle potential function.
+   Used during potential function smoothing procedures to specify the effective diffusion coefficient applied to the smoothed form of the torsion angle potential function.
 In the absence of the DIFFUSE-TORSION keyword, a default value of 0.0225 is used.

 .. index:: DIFFUSE-VDW

 DIFFUSE-VDW [real]
-   Used during potential function smoothing procedures to specify the effective diffusion coefficient to be applied to the smoothed Gaussian approximation to the Lennard-Jones van der Waals potential function.
+   Used during potential function smoothing procedures to specify the effective diffusion coefficient applied to the smoothed Gaussian approximation to the Lennard-Jones van der Waals potential function.
 In the absence of the DIFFUSE-VDW keyword, a default value of 1.0 is used.

 .. index:: DIGITS